Polyak's Heavy Ball Method Achieves Accelerated Local Rate of Convergence under Polyak-Lojasiewicz Inequality: Introduction

-In prior work, weakening the assumptions on the regularity and geometry of the objective function led to a deteriorated rate of convergence for the heavy ball method, both in continuous and in discrete time.
-The aim of this work is to prove that it is possible to recover Polyak's original convergence rates \cite{polyak1964some} under much weaker assumption on the geometry of the objective function.
-We analyze both the continuous time formulation \eqref{eq:HBODE} and the discrete time analogue \eqref{eq:HBdiscreteintro} for a possibly non-convex objective function $f:\R^d \to \R$ that satisfies the PL-inequality \eqref{eq:PL} for a constant $\mu >0$.
-Our convergence analysis covers both the optimality gap in the loss function $f(x)-f(x^\ast)$ and the distance to the set of global minimizers $d(x,\mathcal M):= \inf_{y \in \mathcal M}d(x,y)$, where denotes the set of global minimizers and $d(x,y):=\|x-y\|$ is the distance induced by the Euclidean norm $\|\cdot\|$ on $\R^d$.
+In prior work, weakening the assumptions on the objective function led to a deteriorated rate of convergence for the heavy ball method, both in continuous and in discrete time.
+The aim of this work is to prove that it is possible to recover Polyak's original asymptotic convergence rates \cite{polyak1964some} under a much weaker assumption on the geometry of the objective function.
+We analyze both the continuous time formulation \eqref{eq:HBODE} and the discrete time analog \eqref{eq:HBdiscreteintro} for a possibly non-convex objective function $f:\R^d \to \R$ that locally satisfies the PL-inequality \eqref{eq:PL} for a constant $\mu >0$.
+Our convergence analysis covers both the optimality gap in the loss function $f(x)-f(x^\ast)$, for a local minimum $x^\ast$, and the distance to the set of local minima.

-We summarize our assumptions on the objective function $f$: \begin{assu} We assume that $f:\R^d \to \R$ is four times continuously differentiable and \begin{enumerate} \item[(A1)] satisfies the PL-inequality for a constant $\mu >0$, i.e.,
+Our theoretical results will hold locally around so-called regular points of $f$. \begin{definition} Let $f: \R^d \to \R$ be a continuously differentiable function.
+A critical point $x^\ast \in \R^d$ is called \emph{$(\mu,L)$-regular point of $f$} if there exists an open neighborhood $U \subset \R^d$ of $x^\ast$ such that $f\big|_U:U \to \R$ \begin{enumerate} \item[(A1)] is four times continuously differentiable, \item[(A2)] satisfies the PL-inequality for a constant $\mu >0$, i.e.,